RevoU-FSSE-2/week-16-audiprevio/README.md

 ### Use this Postman for extensive API Doc: https://documenter.getpostman.com/view/29021316/2s9YR56uhH

-### NOTICE: LIMITER & LOCKOUT IS ACTIVE AND FAILED/ABUSE IN LOG IN WILL IMPACT YOUR ACCOUNT
+#### NOTICE: LIMITER & LOCKOUT IS ACTIVE THUS FAILED/ABUSE IN LOG IN WILL IMPACT YOUR ACCOUNT

 <hr>